 Hiring an attorney to pursue your personal injury claim is always recommended.
-Insurance companies will most likely be looking out for their own interests and you’ll be dealing with experienced adjusters who do this work on a daily basis.
+Insurance companies are looking out for their own interests, and you’ll be dealing with experienced adjusters who do this work on a daily basis.
 Without an attorney, you risk not receiving full compensation for your claim.
-So, you don’t need a lawyer, but having one on your side levels out the playing field and it’s much better to be represented from the very beginning.
-Since fees are contingent based upon settlement or judgment, if we accept your case the risk is ours.
+So, you don’t need a lawyer, but having one on your side levels out the playing field.
+And, it’s much better to be represented from the very beginning.

 How long will my case take?

-It depends on the nature of your injuries and the time it takes you to fully recover.
-If there is a dispute over liability (who is at fault and legally responsible) or the extent of the injuries, or delays caused by third parties (such as the medical providers), the case can take substantially longer.
+It depends on the nature of your injuries and your treatment regimen.
+If there is a dispute over liability (who is at fault and legally responsible) or the extent of your injuries, or delays caused by third parties (such as the medical providers), the case can take substantially longer.
 Because each case is different, it is strongly recommended that you contact us for a free consultation and case evaluation to better gauge the expected length of your case.

 What is my case worth?

 Until we receive all medical and other documentation, we will not, and cannot, predict the value of your case, because the nature and extent of your injuries, time off work, and so on, all factor into the value.

 In general, you are entitled to: (1) the damages to your vehicle or the fair market value for a total loss; (2) reasonable car rental expenses; (3) lost wages for past, present, and future (if any, and caused by the injury); (4) reasonable medical expenses incurred by the accident, including anticipated future expenses; (5) actual and reasonable out-of-pocket expenses (such as car towing and storage fees); and (6) pain and suffering, and emotional distress, for the past, present, and future.

 In general, the other party is not responsible for your attorney’s fees.
 But most personal injury cases are accepted on a contingency fee basis.